-Our charter limits ownership of our capital stock by any single stockholder to 9.5% of our outstanding shares unless waived by the board of directors.
-Our board of directors may increase the 9.5% ownership limit.
-In addition, to the extent consistent with the REIT provisions of the Internal Revenue Code, our board of directors may, pursuant to our articles of incorporation, waive the 9.5% ownership limit for a stockholder or purchaser of our stock.
-In order to waive the 9.5% ownership limit our board of directors must require the stockholder requesting the waiver to provide certain representations to the Company to ensure compliance with the REIT provisions of the Internal Revenue Code.
+Our charter limits ownership of our capital stock by any single stockholder to 9.5% of our outstanding shares.
 Our charter also prohibits anyone from buying shares if the purchase would result in us losing our REIT status.
 This could happen if a share transaction results in fewer than 100 persons owning all of our shares or in five or fewer persons, applying certain broad attribution rules of the Internal Revenue Code, owning more than 50% (by value) of our shares.
 If you or anyone else acquires shares in excess of the ownership limit or in violation of the ownership requirements of the Internal Revenue Code for REITs, we:

-- . will consider the transfer to be null and void; - . will not reflect the transaction on our books; - . may institute legal action to enjoin the transaction; - . will not pay dividends or other distributions with respect to those shares; - . will not recognize any voting rights for those shares; - . may redeem the shares; and - . will consider the shares held in trust for the benefit of a charitable beneficiary as designated by us.

-The trustee shall sell the shares held in trust and the owner of the excess shares will be entitled to the lesser of:
+- . will consider the transfer to be null and void; - . will not reflect the transaction on our books; - . may institute legal action to enjoin the transaction; - . will not pay dividends or other distributions with respect to those shares; - . will not recognize any voting rights for those shares; - . will consider the shares held in trust for the benefit of our Company; and - . will either direct the affected person to sell the shares and turn over any profit to us, or - . we will redeem the shares.
+If we redeem the shares, it will be at a price equal to the lesser of: